CCSI-Toolset/FOQUS/docs/source/chapt_sinter/tutorial/excel.rst

    “SinterConfigGUI” was opened from FOQUS, the filename text box already contains the correct file.
 To proceed immediately click **Open File and Configure Variables** or click **Browse** to search for the file.
-For this tutorial, a fresh copy of the BMI test is opened.
-It can be found at:
+For this tutorial, a fresh copy of the BMI (body mass index) test is opened (exceltest.xlsm).
+It is located in:

-   C:\SimSinterFiles\\ Excel_Install_Test\exceltest.xlsm.
+   examples/tutorial_files/SimSinter/Tutorial_3

    .. figure:: ../figs/ap/02_FileOpenScreen.png
       :alt: SinterConfigGUI Open Simulation Screen